fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 50: February 24th, 2018

+**Today's Progress:** React with Redux
+- Prepping for next project with React
+- Installing React on Cloud9 IDE

+**Thoughts:**
+- I think I'm beginning to get the hang of the coffee brewing.
+Plus the hot milk.
+- 2 scoops and 14 clicks on the grinder
+- Bloom for 30seconds and brew for 2:30minutes
+- 250grams of hot water and 50grams of hot milk

+**Link to work:** none

 ### Day 49: February 22th, 2018

 **Today's Progress:** Learning ES6 / ES2015 - Trying Babeljs and knowledge test